Departure from Fiji to Victoria, Canada

 Joe in the shade on the Dravuni Island beach

 I am awoken by the anchor chain being released this morning around 7am.
 This is a built in alarm clock for our arrival at an anchorage since I have a cabin in the bow!
-I go for a quick breakfast in the Lido, and they we take a tender ashore to Dravuni Island.
+I go for a quick breakfast in the Lido, and we then take a tender ashore to Dravuni Island.
 This island is really idyllic: the broad sandy beach is several kilometres long, there are palm trees along the shore, and the villagers have their houses just set back from the beach under the palm trees.
 There is a walking trail between the houses and the beach, which is a common setup I remember from other tropical countries I’ve visited.

 I swim out about 50 metres wearing my snorkel gear and find a large brain coral that has grown to within a meter of the surface.
 There are lots of small fish swimming around it, however the water is a bit cloudy, since there were some ocean swells this morning.
 I take some underwater photos of the coral.
 The Dravuni villagers offer all sorts of goods and services, including sweet (green) coconut milk, snacks, cold drinks, massage, boat rides around the island, and of course t-shirts, wraps, and other clothing.
 The villagers put on a cultural display with some singing and dancing in the afternoon.
 Holland America operates a tent serving ice water and lemonade, hand wipes and fresh towels.